TL;DR:

 • Built-in analytics showing session counts, repeat interactions, and demographic data

-• No change to counselor workflows, preserving a familiar interface
+• No change to counselor workflows, preserving a familiar interface.

 The Results

-According to UNICEF’s operational team and counselors:
+According to Brave Phone’s operational team and counselors:

 • Counselors reported the system was easy to use, efficient, and felt natural in real-world interactions

-• Features such as automated translation, session history, and contact tracking improved counselor productivity and experience
+• Features such as automated translation, session history, and contact tracking improved counselor productivity and experience.

 Future Plans

-UNICEF and Graia plan to expand:
+Brave Phone and Graia plan to expand:

-• More languages added
+• More languages will be added

 • Support across all communication channels, not just chat